-- May reduce battery usage (therefore, increase battery life) if adaptive brightness is available and enabled.
+- Reduce battery usage (therefore, increase battery life) if adaptive brightness is available and enabled.

 For most Fire tablet owners, you may just leave the Dark Theme on in most situations.… Read the rest

-The post How to Use Dark Theme on Fire Tablets with Fire OS 8? appeared first on Kindle Fire For Kid.
+The post How to Use Dark Theme on Fire Tablets with Fire OS 8? appeared first on Guides for Fire Tablet.